nasarar/PyBer_Analysis/README.md

 # PyBer_Analysis

 ## Project Overview
 Pyber, a ride sharing company requires a thorough inspection of the two given data sets, city and ride data.
-An explanatory analysis must be performed using the Pandas library, Matplotlib, and Jupyter Notebook to visualize the provided data in order top create data driven decisions.
+An explanatory analysis must be performed using the Pandas library, Matplotlib, and Jupyter Notebook to visualize the provided data in order to create data driven decisions.
 A list of deliverables is highlighted below as per the company requirements.

 1. Load, read and inspect dataset
 2. Merge datasets to create a workable dataframe